-From ownership to management, women have contributed toward the growth and diversity of the restaurant industry on many levels.
+From ownership to management, women have contributed to the growth and diversity of the restaurant industry on many levels.
 About a third of women get their first job opportunity at a restaurant, and in many cases, these experiences help propel them into leadership positions.

-According to the National Restaurant Association, 33 percent of American restaurants were majority owned by women in 2016, while another 15 percent were equally co-owned by women and men.
+According to the National Restaurant Association, 33 percent of American restaurants were majority-owned by women in 2016, while another 15 percent were equally co-owned by women and men

 To help highlight the continuing push for gender equality within the restaurant industry, we’re sharing the stories of three inspirational women in our new series, “Women in the Restaurant Industry.”
-First up is Colleen Loftus – owner of Rich’s Pizza Joint in Tinley Park, Illinois.
+First up is Colleen Loftus – the owner of Rich’s Pizza Joint in Tinley Park, Illinois.
 Find out what drove her toward a career in the restaurant industry as well as how she juggles work and family.

 How did you get your start in the restaurant industry?

 I had a 10-year career in the healthcare industry, but then life took me down a different path.
 In 2008 I left my job to help my then partner open up a pizza place.
 About four years ago I became the owner and decided it was time to break away from the franchise.
 I then renamed the restaurant almost three years ago and haven’t looked back since.